Step Into The New Year In These Square-Toe Boots

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.

-From lace-up booties and cowboy boots (hello, fall 2023 boot trends) to skin-tight silhouettes and micro heels (hey there, 2024 top shoe trends), we found the very best square-toe boots.
+From lace-up booties and cowboy boots to skin-tight silhouettes and micro heels (hey there, 2024 top shoe trends), we found the very best square-toe boots, including wide-leg options.
 Just scroll on to find the exact boot that matches your personal style — or that pushes it to the fashion limit!

-From lace-up booties and cowboy boots (hello, fall 2023 boot trends) to skin-tight silhouettes and micro heels (hey there, 2024 top shoe trends), we found the very best square-toe boots.
+From lace-up booties and cowboy boots to skin-tight silhouettes and micro heels (hey there, 2024 top shoe trends), we found the very best square-toe boots, including wide-leg options.
 Just scroll on to find the exact boot that matches your personal style — or that pushes it to the fashion limit!

 AdvertisementADVERTISEMENT

 Everyone needs a pair of knee-high boots.
-The versatile shoe simply looks great under wide-leg pants, over skinny jeans, and paired with dresses or mini skirts.
-Fortunately, there are plenty of square-toe boots to choose from, whether you're looking for a slouchy suede style or a sleek stiletto.
-You can go as bold or as tame as you want, playing with fabric, color, and heel shape.
-(And if you have thicker calves, like myself, be sure to check out our review of wide-calf knee-high boots for the best brands to shop.)
+The versatile shoe simply looks great under wide-leg trousers, over skinny jeans and paired with dresses or mini skirts.
+Fortunately, there are plenty of square-toe boots to choose from, whether you’re looking for a slouchy suede style or a sleek stiletto.
+You can go as bold or as tame as you want, playing with fabric, colour and heel shape.

-Shoppers have been searching for square-toe work boots (and not the stuck-in-the-mud kinds but rather the office-appropriate ones).
+Shoppers have been searching for square-toe work boots (and not the stuck-in-the-mud kind, but rather the office-appropriate ones).
 These picks are in the same vein as ankle boots because of their polished shape and versatility.
-I personally reach for my Vivaia square-toe boots (in multiple colors) regularly because of their soft sock-like fabric and comfortable block heels.
-But you can also opt for a higher heel or even a kitten heel depending on just how badass you want your work outfit to be.
+I personally reach for my Vivaia square-toe boots (in multiple colours) regularly because of their soft sock-like fabric and comfortable block heels, but you can also opt for a higher heel or even a kitten heel depending on just how badass you want your work outfit to be.

 AdvertisementADVERTISEMENT